Martial arts instruction in aikido for adults and children.

 Please be sure come to the dojo with your child to observe a class and meet the instructors before he or she begins aikido.
 Feel free to contact us with questions.

 Every month there is a special First Saturday Class from 10:00–11:00 AM.
-This class is jointly taught by Malory and Jonathan Senseis, and sets the training theme for the coming month.
+This class is taught by Malory Sensei, and sets the training theme for the coming month.

 Seattle Aikikai regularly hosts guest instructors from around the country and around the world.
 Members of other dojos can keep informed by signing up for our Seminars and Events mailing list.